vizjourney/vizjourney/README.md

-# Hello, I'm Gourav Chandra 👋
+# Hi, I'm Gourav 👋

 ## About Me

-I am a data enthusiast who love statistics as because that's how everything works.
-I squeeze data to get all the information out and put it on Intractive Dashboards to take business decision.
-Once I am done with that I carry those journey to forecast future outcomes according to business needs.
+I am a passionate data enthusiast with personnal and corporate project experience of ene-to-end data solutions.
+I have diverse domain knowledge and experience which includes Logistics, E-commerce, Insurance, and Financial Sector.

-- 💼 Currently working on freelance projects.
+- 💼 Currently I am working as Team captain at Decathlon Logistics.
-- 🌱 Learning and growing every day and updated with current trends and technologies.
+- 🌱 Learning and growing while doing personnal projects using various open data sources and tools.
-- 🎯 Pursuing for new opportunity out there on the market.

 ## Stack I use